 Zwift is a digital cycling application that allows you to cycle as part of an online community.
 You get real-time feedback from the amount of effort you exert on the bike.
 Your pedal strokes and power output move the digital cycling avatar through various landscapes as you workout.

 Zwift adds a fun, competitive, and social aspect to indoor cycling that can push you to a new personal best and improve the effectiveness of your workout.

-Can you add/connect any spin bike to Zwift application?
+Can you connect any spin bike to Zwift application?

-The short answer is no unless you are willing to use cycling accessories such as power pedals or cadence sensor!
-If you don’t want to add/buy the mentioned accessories, you need to look out for two aspects to ensure that your spin bike can connect to Zwift application.
+The short answer is no unless you are willing to use cycling accessories such as power pedals or cadence sensors!
+If you don’t want to add/buy the mentioned accessories, you need to look for two aspects to ensure that your spin bike can connect to the Zwift application.